Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 • Developmental delay or loss of previously acquired skills

-• Low muscle tone (hypotonia) or muscle weakness
+• Low muscle tone (hypotonia) and weakness often affecting the trunk muscles

 • Seizures or epilepsy